neomake/neomake/README.md

   settings.
 - The signs symbols should be configurable and should match the background of the sign area.
 Not sure how to do the background part myself.
+- Since makers operate on the current buffer and makeprgs potentially operate on the whole project, there should be a way to use both.
+Currently configuring makers for a filetype will cause neomake to ignore the makeprg.